Denis Zakaria: Servette

-Born in Geneva, Switzerland, to Congolese/South Sudanese parents, Zakaria first began playing for local club Servette.
+Born in Geneva, Switzerland, to a South Sudanese father and a Congolese mother, Zakaria first began playing for local club Servette.

 Young Boys

 Zakaria joined Young Boys in June 2015 for an undisclosed fee, signing a four-year contract.
 He made his Swiss Super League debut on 18 July 2015 against FC Zürich in 1–1 away draw replacing Alexander Gerndt after 79 minutes.

 Borussia Mönchengladbach

 In June 2017, Zakaria signed a five-year contract with Borussia Mönchengladbach.
 He was transferred as a replacement for Mahmoud Dahoud who left the club for Borussia Dortmund.
 The transfer fee paid to Young Boys for Zakaria was reported as €10 million.

 Zakaria scored a total of 11 goals in 125 appearances for Borussia Mönchengladbach.

 Juventus

 On 31 January 2022, with six months remaining on his contract, Zakaria moved to Serie A club Juventus on a four-and-a-half-year contract, in a deal worth €8.6 million.
 On 6 February, Zakaria scored on his debut in the 61st minute, helping his side beat Hellas Verona 2–0.